salmonix/incremental_query_cache/README.md

 # Licencing

-The extension is released under PostgreSQL License.
-For the quick summary of use of the license, see [this link](https://tldrlegal.com/license/postgresql-license-(postgresql).
+The extension is released under [PostgreSQL License](Licence.md).
+For the quick summary of use of the license, see [this link](https%3A%2F%2Ftldrlegal.com%2Flicense%2Fpostgresql-license-%28postgresql%29).

-Copyright (c) 2019, think project!
-GmbH.

-Permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, and without a written agreement is hereby granted, provided that the above copyright notice and this paragraph and the following two paragraphs appear in all copies.

-IN NO EVENT SHALL think project!
-GmbH.
-BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF $ORGANISATION HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-think project!
-Gmbh.
-SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-THE SOFTWARE PROVIDED HEREUNDER IS ON AN "AS IS" BASIS, AND $ORGANISATION HAS NO OBLIGATIONS TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.